chainpoint/chainpoint-cli/README.md

 First you'll need to generate a hash of a local file or data of your choice.
 We recommended using the [SHA256](https://en.wikipedia.org/wiki/SHA-2) one-way cryptographic hash function.
 Other hash types will also be accepted as long as they are hex strings between 40 and 128 hex characters (`[0-9a-fA-F]`) in length.

-The Tierion Network only sees a hash of your data, never the original.
+The Chainpoint Network only sees a hash of your data, never the original.
 It is not possible for us to learn anything about your data from the hash.